temporalio/documentation/docs/cloud/tcld/generate-certificates.md

 #### --validity-period

-Specify the duration for which the certificate is valid for.
+Specify the duration for which the certificate is valid.
-Format values as d/h (e.g. 30d10h for a certificate lasting 30 days and 10 hours.)
+Format values as d/h (for example, `30d10h` for a certificate lasting 30 days and 10 hours).

 Alias: `-d`